-As Micellar solubilization depends on the existence of micelles; it does not take place below the CMC.
+- As Micellar solubilization depends on the existence of micelles; it does not take place below the CMC.
 So dissolution begins at the CMC.
-Above the CMC, the amount solubilized is directly proportional to the surfactant concentration because all surfactant added to the solution in excess of the CMC exists in micellar form, and as the number of micelles increases the extent of solubilization increases.

-Compounds that are extensively solubilized increase the size of micelles in two ways:

-O The micelles swell because their core volume is augmented by the volume of the solubilizate.

-0 The number of surfactant molecules per micelle increases.
+Above the CMC, the amount solubilized is directly proportional to the surfactant concentration because all surfactant added to the solution in excess of the CMC exists in micellar form, and as the number of micelles increases the extent of solubilization increases. - Compounds that are extensively solubilized increase the size of micelles in two ways: - O The micelles swell because their core volume is is augmented by the volume of the lubilizate. - O Solubilizate of surfactant molecules per micelle - O The exampler of surfactant molecules per micelle